Skip to content

 3. Compile to the managed .bynk/dev/ build directory (gitignored automatically; the workers/ tree is cleared before each build).

-5. Run wrangler dev from inside the selected worker directory, in local mode (Miniflare) — no namespace provisioning is needed and wrangler.toml is served untouched.
+5. Run one wrangler dev per context, each from inside its own worker directory, in local mode (Miniflare) — no namespace provisioning is needed and wrangler.toml is served untouched.
+The processes discover each other through wrangler’s dev registry and wire the generated [[services]] bindings between themselves, so a cross-context call resolves locally.

-Exit code — On a successful hand-off, bynk dev exits with wrangler’s own exit code (a clean Ctrl-C stop is a 0).
+Exit code — On a successful hand-off, bynk dev exits with the exit code of the first wrangler to stop (a clean Ctrl-C stop is a 0).
 A pre-flight or build failure exits non-zero before serving.

 Notes